SuryaR03/mobilerobot-openloopcontrol/README.md

 ```
 ## Program
 ```
-Developed by : Logesh.N.A
+Developed by : Surya R
-Register No: 23012242
+Register No: 23013019
 from robomaster import robot
 import time
 from robomaster import camera